j2commerce/guide/shipping-methods/usps-advanced.md

 ![ex1](https://raw.githubusercontent.com/j2store/doc-images/master/shipping-methods/usps-advanced/Express1.png)

 **Advanced package handling** This type of handling method applies to Box packing type and Flat rate services.
 For scenario, consider you are having only two boxes \(Box 1, Box 2\) and 7 items needs to be packed.
 Pack the first three items into Box 1 and second three items into Box 2.
 To pack the item 7, you need one more box \(Box 3\).
 So you need multiple boxes to pack the items.
-In this case, you can decide the cost for additonal box should be applied or not.
+In this case, you can decide the cost for additional box should be applied or not.

 By this Advance Package handling method you can use the following options to charge and un-charge the unpacked item.